slatedocs/slate/source/includes/_KYCconsumer.md

 		</tr>
 		<tr>
 			<td>personalguarantee<br><font color=#446CB3>boolean</font><br><font color=#BDC3C7><i>optional</i></font></td>
-			<td>If this individual is linked to a merchant (business) as one of hte owners of the business, whether the individual provides a personal guarantee of debt</td>
+			<td>If this individual is linked to a merchant (business) as one of the owners of the business, whether the individual provides a personal guarantee of debt</td>
 		</tr>
 		<tr>
 			<td>ownership<br><font color=#446CB3>number</font><br><font color=#BDC3C7><i>optional</i></font></td>